SharanKalyan/Aircraft-Model-Recognition-YOLO11/README.md

 I’ve been running a fun experiment on identifying different airplane models.
 I’ve always been fascinated by aircrafts, but most of my friends can’t tell one model from another.
 So I decided to build a custom model that can recognize various airplane types.
 I collected around ~2,000 images (~200 images per class, which is quite low) and trained it using YOLOV11L.
 I also trained the images on YoloV11 Nano for speed as that would be very helpful when I deploy it on an Android App or as a webapp.

+I am also currently working on deploying the custom trained weights on hugging face for users to upload their images and identify the aircraft model. the application will also be able to allow users to upload a video or even real time ip camera support.

 # Here are some results